msix29/knit/README.md

 Feel free to use it and edit it to your likings but please note that this system wasn't designed for a full game, it's just a demo.
 ## Using the system for testing.
 ### With Rojo
-Just download the file "matchmaking_system_with_knit" and put it as your project file, after it, either build a project file with it or just run rojo to add these files
+Just download the file `matchmaking_system_with_knit` and put it as your project file, after it, either build a project file with it or just run rojo to add these files
 ### With roblox studio
 Open matchmaking_system_with_knit.src and copy the files inside each folder to it's name in roblox studio, ex: matchmaking_system_with_knit.src.ReplicatedStorage will go in game.ReplicatedStorage, same with other files.
 ## Editing the system